Graduate School of Engineering

 Materials Physical Chemistry (Prof. Zhu)

-Thermophysical properties of high temperature melts such as viscosity, density, surface tension and electrical conductivity are very important to study the liquid structure at the atomic level, to design the metallurgical apparatus and to simulate the industrial process.
-We study the essential behavior of liquid by determining the properties precisely.
-For instance, the viscometer developed in our laboratory based on the oscillating method is available to measure the viscosity of iron based and nickel based molten alloys, molten semiconductors such as silicon and also molten salts up to 1600℃.
-The range of the viscosity available is approximately 0.3 to 50 mPa s.
-The reliability of the measurement is evaluated to be most excellent in the world.
+Thermophysical properties of high temperature melts (molten metals, molten salts, molten slag etc.) such as viscosity, density, surface tension and electrical conductivity are very important to study the liquid structure at the atomic level, to design the metallurgical apparatus and to simulate the industrial process.
+We study the essential behavior of melt by determining the accurate properties.
+For instance, we developed a new rotating crucible viscometer and succeeded in accurate determination of viscosity of molten silicate containing fluoride.
+We currently develop a viscometer that can accurately determine several mPa·s of viscosity for revealing viscosity behavior in wide composition range.